zakirullin/cognitive-load/README.md

 `403` for not enough access
 `418` for banned users

-The guys on the frontend use backend API to implement login functionality.
+The engineers on the frontend use backend API to implement login functionality.
 They would have to temporarily create the following cognitive load in their brains:
 `401` is for expired jwt token // `🧠+`, ok just temporary remember it
 `403` is for not enough access // `🧠++`
 `418` is for banned users // `🧠+++`